-Inclusion and exclusion criteria
+Inclusion and Exclusion Criteria

-To ensure the quality and relevance of studies to be included in the analysis, predefined inclusion criteria will be utilised.
+In this study, the research method employed is Systematic Literature Review (SLR).
+Therefore, to ensure the quality and relevance of studies to be included in the analysis, predefined inclusion criteria will be utilized.
 The inclusion and exclusion criteria applied in this research are presented in Table 1 and Table 2.
 Table 1 presents the inclusion criteria used for this study, including the topics, publication types, publication dates, language, and article accessibility.
-Table

-2 presents the exclusion criteria used for this study, including irrelevant topics, inappropriate publication types, incorrect publication dates, unfamiliar languages, inaccessible articles, and duplicate data.
+Table 2 presents the exclusion criteria used for this study, including irrelevant topics, inappropriate publication types, incorrect publication dates, unfamiliar languages, inaccessible articles, and duplicate data.
+BISMA (Bisnis dan Manajemen) Volume 16 Issue 1, October 2023 Page 85-114 E-ISSN 2549-7790, P-ISSN 1979-7192